engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 .. mchoice:: ch16_05_ex_adding_removing_02

-   Which statement should we use to get from the vector on the left to the vector on the right?
+   Which set of statements should we use to get from the vector on the left to the vector on the right?

    .. image:: img/AddingRemovingElements2.png
       :width: 560
       :align: center
       :alt: Originally, from left-to-right, vec contains the values 4, 38, 52, 109, and -7.
 After the statement is run, vec should contain 4, 38, 52, and 109.

-   Which code snippet will print the number :code:`18` followed by a newline to the terminal?
-Select all that apply.

    - .. code-block:: cpp